scjx123/ip/docs/DeveloperGuide.md

  - `act()`- Gets `targetList` and calculates the raw ratio of the completed items.
  - `roundedRatioBar()`- Returns a rounded ratio enclosed in square brackets for printing.

-Given below is an example usage scenario and how the checker mechanism behaves at each step.
+Given below is an example usage scenario and how the statistic mechanism behaves at each step.

+Step 1: The user enters `stats -mod CS2113

 **Design consideration:**

 **Aspect : How statistics executes**